xalisci/developer.chrome.com/site/en/blog/browser-flags/index.md

 ## Inclusive documentation

-We strive for making our documentation inclusive of different browsers, so, for example, telling a [Brave](https://brave.com/) user to navigate to `chrome://flags` to toggle a given flag—while it works thanks to the rewrite mechanism—may not be the most welcoming experience.
+We strive to make our documentation inclusive of different browsers, so, for example, telling a [Brave](https://brave.com/) user to navigate to `chrome://flags` to toggle a given flag—while it works thanks to the rewrite mechanism—may not be the most welcoming experience.
 At the same time, listing all possible vendor schemes like `edge://`, `chrome://`, `brave://`, etc. is not a great